 Computing provides a gateway to a wealth of knowledge, skills, people and places.
 It is an incredibly powerful tool that is considered a native skill for our children.

-Children access technology seamlessly so our role is providing the opportunities to develop those skills and develop them safely.
+Using the implementation through ‘Teach Computing’, children access technology seamlessly, so our role is providing the opportunities to develop those skills and develop them safely.
 The computing curriculum therefore links with our PSHE curriculum though e-safety.

-Computing as a subject has three main areas:
+Computing as a subject is taught through three main areas:

 - - Computer Science - designing, debugging and exploring programming